canonical/subiquity/DESIGN.md

 vein, `meta.status.GET()` takes an argument indicating what the client thinks the application state currently is and will block until that changes.

+In some scenarios (e.g., after updating the installer), the server process will automatically restart.
+In such an event, every open socket will automatically get closed.
+As a consequence, ongoing long polling requests will not receive a response.
+To handle this scenario gracefully, the client should catch the error and retry the long polling request after a short time.

 ### Examples and common patterns

 Adding a typical screen requires: